FlorianWilhelm/pytanis/CONTRIBUTING.md

-      If you are interested in trying this method out, please navigate to the `docs` folder in the source [repository], find which file you would like to propose changes and click in the little pencil icon at the top, to open [GitHub's code editor].
+      If you are interested in trying this method out, please navigate to the `docs` folder in the source [repository], find which file you would like to propose changes and click in the little pencil icon at the top to open [GitHub's code editor].
 Once you finish editing the file, please write a message in the form at the bottom of the page describing which changes have you made and what are the motivations behind them and submit your proposal.